MyModularJourney/1U_LFO/README.md

 I've built all but one of the modules listed there.
 All are fun in their own way, but I can highly recommend the Polivoks filter!

-Since this is a free DIY project, I'm not going to offer a whole lot of customer support.
+Since this is a free DIY project, I'm not able to offer a whole lot of support.
 I've built all of them myself and can confirm that they're working as I intended.

 Contact me on https://www.instagram.com/my_modular_journey/ if you have any questions.